-Parochialism in the public debates in both and the risks letting rich foreigners off the hook
+Parochialism in the public debates in both Cyprus and the UK risks letting rich foreigners off the hook

 What do Cyprus's apparently defeated bank levy proposal and the UK opposition's also defeated proposal for a 'mansion tax' have in common?
 Although on markedly different levels, both proposals very quickly met opposition on the grounds of hardship.
 In the Cypriot case that is perhaps more obvious or direct, but the mansion tax too it is claimed could lead to personal hardship for some individuals.
 Whilst Cypriots threatened to bulldoze their banks over the bank levy, a Radio 5 live phone in a couple of weeks ago was dominated by the hardship theme.
 What the two proposals also have in common is the dilemna now facing governments who, in different respects, have become attractive havens for money and investments from wealthy individuals in foreign climbs.